Surface Warfare Officer (SWO) Program—Active Duty or Reserve (2025)

 Serve in the Navy Reserve as a Surface Warfare Officer

-… provides anti-submarine warfare (ASW), anti-air warfare (AAW), anti-surface warfare (ASUW), land attack, theater air missile defense (TAMD), and support for Marine Corps amphibious assault operations and special operations objectives.
+• Tackling anti-submarine warfare (ASW), anti-air warfare (AAW), anti-surface warfare (ASUW), land strikes, theater air missile defense (TAMD), and even supporting Marine Corps amphibious assaults and special operations.

-SWOs are the commanders of the world’s most powerful ships, supervising professional and highly educated Sailors in shipboard operations and maintenance.
+SWOs lead the charge on the world’s most advanced ships, overseeing highly skilled sailors who handle shipboard operations and maintenance.

 Serve Our Country Part-Time

-Navy Surface Warfare Officers thinking about separating from active duty should seriously consider transferring from full-time to part-time naval service in the Surface Naval Reserve Component.
+Navy Surface Warfare Officers thinking about leaving active duty should really think about switching to part-time service in the Navy Reserve instead.

-• Choose where you want to live and where you want to serve.
+• Pick where you want to live and serve.

-• Keep most of the perks you received while on active duty.
+• Hold on to most of the benefits you got on active duty.

 Service Benefits

-In exchange for your devotion and commitment, the Naval Reserve will give you with the following perks that will benefit both your military and civilian lives:
+In return for your dedication, the Naval Reserve offers perks that help both your military and civilian life, like:

-• Two weeks of training necessary every year (paid travel may be required)
+• Two weeks of required training each year (with paid travel sometimes).

-• Low-cost insurance choices, including life insurance coverage of up to $400,000
+• Affordable insurance options, including up to $400,000 in life insurance.

 How Can I Get Started?